 Photos

-The Catedral Metropolitana de la Asuncion de Maria (Metropolitan Cathedral of the Assumption of Mary) on the Zocalo (main square) in Mexico City.
+The Catedral Metropolitana de la Asuncion de Maria (Metropolitan Cathedral of the Assumption of Mary) on the Zocalo (main square) in Mexico City, Mexico.

-Beach resort of Costa Maya at Quintana Roo.
+Beach resort of Costa Maya at Quintana Roo, Mexico.

-The east-side view of El Castillo (The Castle), the famous pyramid at Chichen Itza in the Yucatan peninsula, shows both restored and unrestored portions of the structure.
-The Maya center of Chichen Itza, which became a World Heritage Site in 1988, was founded in the fifth century A.D.
-A second settler infusion by migrating Toltecs from central Mexico occurred in the 10th century.
-A blending of Maya and Toltec architectural traditions developed in the following centuries until the site was abandoned about the middle of the 15th century.
+The east-side view of El Castillo (The Castle), the famous Mayan pyramid at Chichen Itza in Mexico's Yucatan peninsula, shows both restored and unrestored portions of the structure.
+Chichen Itza was founded in the fifth century A.D.

-One of the smaller step pyramids at the massive archaeological site of Teotihuacan (approximately 40 km or 25 mi northeast of Mexico City).
+One of the smaller step pyramids at the massive archaeological site of Teotihuacan, Mexico (approximately 40 km or 25 mi northeast of Mexico City).

-The Chacchoben Maya temple pyramid in the state of Quintana Roo dates to about A.D.
+The Chacchoben Maya temple pyramid in the state of Quintana Roo, Mexico, dates to about A.D.
 700; it was originally painted red and yellow.

-Traces of red paint still visible on a Maya carving at Chacchoben, Quintana Roo.
+Traces of red paint still visible on a Maya carving at Chacchoben, Quintana Roo, Mexico.

-A view of the Palace of Palenque, in Chiapas State.
-Palenque is one of the most beautiful and archaeologically important lowland Maya sites; it reached its maximum extent between A.D.
-600–700.
-The Palace, located in the center of the site, is the largest building complex in Palenque measuring 97 m by 73 m at its base.
-The most unusual and recognizable feature of The Palace is the four-story structure known as The Observation Tower.
+A view of the Palace of Palenque, in Mexico's Chiapas State.
+Palenque is one of the most archaeologically important lowland Maya sites; it reached its peak between A.D.
+600-700.
 The Palace Complex is built atop an immense low platform, and was expanded and remodeled over the centuries.

-Flamingos on Isla Holbox off the Yucatan Peninsula.
+Flamingos on Isla Holbox off the coast of Mexico's Yucatan Peninsula.
 Photo courtesy of NOAA.

-Mexico's towering and unpredictable Popocatepetl is the country's most-active volcano and second-highest peak.
-The 5,462 m stratovolcano, located approximately 70 km (43.5 miles) southeast of Mexico City, is shown spewing ash, smoke, and gas during a January 2024 eruption.
-Popocatepetl means "Smoking Mountain" in the indigenous Nahuatl language.
+Mexico's towering and unpredictable Popocatepetl is the country's most active volcano and second-highest peak.
+The 5,462 m (17,919 ft) stratovolcano, located approximately 70 km (43.5 mi) southeast of Mexico City, is shown spewing ash, smoke, and gas during an eruption in January 2024.
+Popocatepetl means "Smoking Mountain" in the Nahuatl language.
 Photo courtesy of NASA.